The therapeutic area

 - Potent in vitrogene up-regulation in human hepatocytes.

 - Excellent in vivo pharmacokinetic properties.

-- Potent in vivo gene up-regulation in high fat diet fed mice.
+- Potent efficacy in high fat – high cholesterol fed mice.

-The company aims to start IND enabling studies with IOT022 in Q4-2018.
+The company is to complete IND enabling studies and to start Phase I studies with IOT022 in Q2-2021.